judering/judering.github.io/index.md

 # CURRENT PROJECTS, NEWS AND PLANS
 - From mid-October 2024 I will have the honour of being one of the artists-in-residence at the Internationales Künsthaus, Villa Concordia, Bamberg, Germany for 5 months alongside several other Irish and German artists.
 More information here: [https://www.villa-concordia.de](https://www.villa-concordia.de)
+- "All You Can Do Is Hang On For Dear Life" commissioned by Alex Raineri for the Brisbane Music Festival 2024 will be featured on a CD release of flute and piano music by Alex Raineri and Lina Andonovska for release on Parma Recordings in 2025.
+- "Swept Through the Floods" for violin and electronics will feature on a new CD from violinist Larissa O'Grady who commissioned 6 composers to write pieces for her.
+CD launch at Contemporary Music Centre, Thursday 7th November, 6 - 8pm - free admission.
+Released on Farpoint Recordings.
 - Interviewed as part of a two-part documentary on RTÉ Lyric FM's Lyric Feature produced by Jonathan Grimes and the Contemporary Music Centre called "We Only Want The Earth" about how Irish composers are responding to the climate crisis.
 You can listen back here:
 [https://www.rte.ie/radio/lyricfm/clips/22372133/](https://www.rte.ie/radio/lyricfm/clips/22372133/)
 - Commissioned by Alex Raineri for the Brisbane Music Festival to write a piece for piano and flute for himself and Lina Andonovska for performance in October and December 2024.